-Therapy with me looks like traditional talk therapy, supplemented by exercises and practices that Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
+Therapy with me looks like traditional talk therapy, a conversation supplemented by exercises and practices that strive to meet your needs.
+Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.

 How long will it take?